 11 December 2020

 Wait, what?
-I haven’t decided on software outsourcing yet, and you already talk about my project failing?
+I haven’t decided on software development outsourcing yet, and you already talk about my project failing?

 Dun & Bradstreet’s “Barometer of Global Outsourcing” reports that as far as outsourcing software development projects go, “20 to 25% of all outsourcing relationships fail within two years, and 50% fail within five”.
 Sad but true.
 Good news is, if you are aware of problems with outsourcing, you will be able to avoid them easily.
 And that’s exactly what we’re going to do here – allow you to notice certain aspects of cooperating with an outsourcing company that might have otherwise escaped your attention.

-But if it’s going to fail, why bother with outsourcing software development at all?
+But if it’s going to fail, why bother with software development outsourcing at all?

 In short: you outsource software development because you need help and someone more knowledgeable and experienced in the subject can do it much better and faster than you.

 How to outsource your project development to get quality software solutions?
 World class best practices with Dawid Krala

 Okay, but how to avoid signing a contract with an outsourcing partner who will delay the project after eating up your budget three times over and eventually deliver disappointing, low-quality service that just won’t do?

 Let’s go through some most common challenges of software development outsourcing with someone who’s seen it all – Dawid Krala, Head of Development at The Software House.

 Communication breakdown results in… breakdowns.
 So mind your communication channels